schaeren/iot-arduinoMega-rtos-01/README.md

 # iot-arduinoMega-rtos-01
-Introduction to freeRTOS (real-time kernel) used with Arduino UNO and Arduino MEGA 2560.
+Introduction to freeRTOS (real-time kernel) used with Arduino MEGA 2560.

 Target system: Arduino Mega 2560